dayseanm04/network/CCNA/Configuring-Spanning-Tree/reflection.md

 ## 🚀 Final Thoughts

-STP can seem complex at first, but as I kept reading my notes and doing labs I finally understand the concept.
+STP can seem complex at first, but as I kept reading my notes and doing practice labs, I finally understand the concept.
 With the right configurations, STP becomes a powerful tool for controlling how traffic flow and keeping the network stable, efficient, and loop-free.